OpenConext-Attic/Stepup-ReadID/README.md

 ======================

 The purpose of the development environment is mainly for running the different test and metric tools.
-But can also be used with the built in webserver to develop the application.
+But can also be used with the built in web server to develop the application.
 Alternatively the Symfony / PHP built in webserver can be used.

 Requirements